-Placing your baby skin-to-skin on your body has been scientifically proven to be one of the best things you can do!
-Numerous research studies have found benefit after benefit from spending time with your newborn in skin-to-skin contact.
-It reaps multiple benefits for both baby and parents.
+Placing your baby skin-to-skin on your body has been scientifically proven to be one of the best things you can do.

 How can something so simple be so effective?
 The data has convinced leading organizations to recommend skin-to-skin contact, among them the World Health Organization, American Academy of Pediatrics, Academy of Breastfeeding Medicine and the Neonatal Resuscitation Program.

 The first inclination that this practice could be revolutionary evolved in South America in the 1970s.
 Two physicians in Bogotá, Colombia, didn’t have enough incubators to care for all the premature babies in their hospital.
 So, they placed these tiny naked babies directly on their mothers’ bodies with both mother and baby covered by an exterior wrap, allowing the mom’s body heat to warm the baby.

 The babies thrived.
 The doctors named their technique the kangaroo mother method.
 The kangaroo mother method also includes breastfeeding instruction and support as well as earlier discharges from the hospital.

 Later, this term was shortened to kangaroo care and has been associated primarily with the skin-to-skin aspect.